jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 ### "Magic" arguments

+The designer of `Plots.jl` cleverly recognized that many argument types comes in groups.
+For example, lines, markers, and filling all have a color and an alpha transparency.
+Each may have a different style or shape.
+Each may have a different scale.
+Moreover, scales are described by integers, styles described by symbols or strings, colors by symbols or strings and transparencies by a number in $(0,1)$.
+As `Julia` can readily dispatch on value types, an expression like `(:red, 0.25, 12)` can be  parsed to identify a color, an alpha level and a scale.
+From here, it was a smart move to use a keyword to identify these values with different attributes, like lines, markers, and fill.

 The `Plots.jl` design leverages data types to "magically" fill in keyword arguments.
-Much of this is implemented within `BinderPlots`.
+Much of this is implemented within `BinderPlots`, as described next.

 #### Series arguments